University of St Andrews School of Medicine: The St Andrews-Dundee course

 and it was this that enabled a full undergraduate medical degree to be offered by St Andrews, as the City of Dundee had a large population and contained several hospitals where students could receive clinical teaching.
 Together, the Bute Medical School and clinical facilities at University College Dundee formed a conjoint medical school.

 Medical students could either undertake their pre-clinical teaching at the Bute Medical School in St Andrews or go straight to Dundee for their pre-clinical years, and then the two groups combined to complete their clinical training in Dundee.
 Students were awarded the degree of MB ChB by the University of St Andrews.

 In 1954, University College Dundee changed its name to Queen's College, but remained part of the University of St Andrews.

 In August 1967, following recommendations by the Robbins Report, the Universities (Scotland) Act 1966 came into force.
 This separated Queen's College from the University of St Andrews, and granted independent university status to the new University of Dundee.

-In a great many respects, the medical school at the University of Dundee is the direct inheritor of the medical traditions of St Andrews University.
-The same can be said of the Dundee dental school.
+The medical school at the University of Dundee inherited the medical traditions of St Andrews University.
+The same applies to the Dundee dental school.

 As the clinical part of the medical school (along with other parts of the University of St Andrews, including the Law and Engineering Faculties) had been completely based in Dundee, this left St Andrews with no clinical medical school or teaching hospital in which medical students could receive clinical training.
 The Universities (Scotland) Act 1966 also removed the University of St Andrews's right to award undergraduate and postgraduate degrees in medicine, including the MBChB and MD.
 However, in more recent times the right to award the MD (St Andrews) has been restored by the St. Andrews (Degrees in Medicine and Dentistry) Act 2021.